-On March 18, 2013, Mitsui E&P Italia A S.r.1, an 89.34% owned subsidiary of the Company, entered into a definitive agreement with Total E&P Italia S.p.A, to acquire all shares of Total E&P Energia Italia S.r.1 which owns a 25% participating interest in the Tempa Rossa onshore oil field in the Gorgoglione concession in Italy, for the purpose of establishing a well-balanced business portfolio and to contribute to the stable supply of energy resources in the region.
-This acquisition for ¥98,321 million (€757 million) was closed on June 21, 2013 (the acquisition date).
+On March 18, 2013, Mitsui E&P Italia A S.r.l, an 89.34% owned subsidiary of the Company, entered into a definitive agreement with Total E&P Italia S.p.A, to acquire all shares of Total E&P Energia Italia S.r.l which owns a 25% participating interest in the Tempa Rossa onshore oil field in the Gorgoglione concession in Italy, for the purpose of establishing a well-balanced business portfolio and to contribute to the stable supply of energy resources in the region.
+This acquisition for ¥98,321 million (€757 million) was closed on June 21, 2013.

-The Company is in the process of determining its purchase price allocation, and recorded provisional amounts for assets acquired.
-The following table summarizes the acquisition-date fair values of such assets provisionally recorded at June 30, 2013.
-No liabilities were recorded at June 30, 2013.
+The Company is in the process of determining its purchase price allocation, and recorded provisional amounts for assets acquired and liabilities assumed.
+The following table summarizes the acquisition-date fair values of such assets and liabilities provisionally recorded at September 30 and June 30, 2013: